OpenUpSA/muni-portal-backend/README.md

 Requires the environment variables `USER_ID=$(id -u)` and `GROUP_ID=$(id -g)` so that the container shares your UID and GID.

+First, in one shell, install yarn deps by running

+    docker-compose run --rm web yarn

-In one shell, run the frontend asset builder
+Then (in the same shell) run the frontend asset builder

     docker-compose run --rm web yarn dev